-since $ C^+ = C^- + I_d$, so $C^- - n_q I_d=C^+ - (n_q + 1) I_d $.
-Therefore the term in the first row is the collision operator as originally written for the deterministic case acting on each separate band (by means of the identity matrix) without any recombination, whereas the second term represents the recombination and diagonal terms related to the uncertainty in the temperature associated solely to inellastic integrals.
-Given the value of the constant $ n_q = \left[ e^{\beta \hw} - 1 \right] ^{-1} = 0.09577484271$, we have that
+Therefore the term in the first row is the collision operator, as originally written in the deterministic case, acting on each separate band (by means of the identity matrix) without any recombination, whereas the second term represents the recombination and diagonal terms related to the uncertainty in the temperature associated solely with inelastic integrals.
+Given the value of the constant $ n_q = \left[ e^{\beta \hw} - 1 \right] ^{-1} = 0.095\,774\,842\,71$, we find